oracle/learning-library/enterprise-manageability-library/enterprise_manager/em_multitenant_lifecycle_automation/em_multitenant_lifecycle_automation.md

 12. Then review/enter the Named Credentials for the database and host and **Click** the Submit button

-    a.
-For the database named credentials use: OEM\_SYS (scroll down after Database Credentials to see Host Credentials
+    -  For the database named credentials use: OEM\_SYS (scroll down after Database Credentials to see Host Credentials

-    b.
-For the host credentials use: ORACLE\_HOST
+    -  For the host credentials use: ORACLE\_HOST

 ![](images/6ccf17bb69cbc79dae30f95bc508f640.jpg)